naugtur/tc39pr-refactor-ModuleRecord/README.md

-# Towards a better factoring of Ecma262
+# Explainer: Refactoring ModuleRecord and RealmRecord

-The purpose of the changes explained here are to prepare the ground for this SES proposal so that it can state its semantic changes more understandably.
+The purpose of the changes explained here are to prepare the ground for proposals such as Compartments, SES, or Module Blocks, so that they can state their semantic changes more understandably.

-All references to Ecma262 or The EcmaScript Specification, unless stated otherwise, are to [EcmaScript 2020](https://tc39.es/ecma262).
+All references to Ecma262 or The EcmaScript Specification, unless stated otherwise, are to [EcmaScript 2022](https://tc39.es/ecma262).
 This document outlines changes to its organization that should make no observable difference.
 As such, these would not be semantic changes, and so not need to go through the proposal approval process.
 However, they are substantial, and would result in a serious needs-consensus PR (pull request).
+This README is the explainer for that needs-consensus PR.

 ## Refactoring the original ModuleRecord abstractions